CommonGarden/Grow-IoT/README.md

 Grow-IoT is [webcomponent](http://webcomponents.org/) based and modular.
 It's easy to create a new component, or add an existing one.

-To add a component:
+components get installed in imports/ui/bower_components

-1. Install it as `./bower.sh install --save example-component`.
+1. Install the component as `./bower.sh install --save example-component`.

-2. Then add it to the `imports/ui/imports.html` file.
+2. Input component name `example-component` to import `example-component/example-component.html`.
+If you want to import something else (for eg behavior/script/css) skip this step by pressing enter and then manually add it to the `imports/ui/imports.html` file.

 Now it's ready to use in Grow-IoT!

 Checkout [CustomElements.io](https://customelements.io/) or [Polymer's elements catalogue](https://elements.polymer-project.org/) for components to import and use in your things.

 For more information on creating custom elements see the [polymer project](https://www.polymer-project.org/1.0/).

 ## Roadmap
 We hope to be working on these things sooner rather than later: